lucasrdrgs/Boa/README.md

 Did I mention it sucks?

-Compatible with Flask, Django and whatever other Python framework, fuck you, eat shit and die.
+Compatible with Flask, Django and whatever other Python framework, I hate myself and I want to die.